YeisenK/StrengthLabs/lib/README.md

 - `api` — Backend on `http://localhost:8080`
 - `postgres` — PostgreSQL 16 on port `5432`
 - `redis` — Redis 7 on port `6379`
+- `nginx-proxy` — Reverse proxy with TLS termination and rate limiting

 ### 3. Verify the stack is healthy